 Data management

 On all study forms, any clinical details and patient data will be identified by Study Number only.
 Only the principal investigator and associate investigators will have access to the list of patients registered and their allocated study numbers.
 All forms will be completed by the Gynaecological Oncologist attending to the patient at their enrolment visit, during surgery and at each subsequent follow-up visit.
 All study forms will be collected by the principal investigator (NJ) and stored in locked cabinets within the Department of Gynaecological Oncology.
 Any electronic data files will be stored on a secure password protected computer in the Gynaecological Oncology office.
 All electronically stored data will have patients de-identified.
 Any publication or presentation of results will be such that all patient data is de-identified.
-Data will be stored for 7 years and disposed of at the end of the study in a legal manner abiding by Mater Health information Services policy.
+Data will be stored for 15 years (as per protocol for clinical trials) and disposed of at the end of the study in a legal manner abiding by Mater Health information Services policy.

 Safety considerations/Patient safety